 Many realtors will tell you that selling an empty home can work in your favor because you’re working with a “clean slate.”
 In fact, if you’re working with an empty house, you have a great opportunity for staging the home to attract buyers.
 Professional home stagers have access to furniture and accessories that can help buyers to envision themselves living in your home and quickly close a deal.

-A senior who moves first can take their time packing and moving.
-This helps manage move anxiety and stress, especially when compared to a senior who sells their home and must downsize and move in just a few weeks of time.
+A homeowner who moves to senior living first can take their time packing and moving.
+This helps manage move anxiety and stress, especially when compared to someone who sells their home and must pack and downsize and move in just a few weeks of time.

 Con: Additional Costs